-However, the school in its compliance report has mentioned that the school shall comply with the direction of the Directorate in the subsequent financial statements.
-This has been considered and taken on record.
-Further, the school has not disclosed related party transactions in its audited financial statements for FY 2019-20 to 2021-22.
+On review of audited financial statements for FY 2019-20 to 2021-22, it is noted that the school has not disclosed related party transactions.
 The school should disclose related party transactions in its notes to accounts forming part of financial statements.